 The Wisconsin Arts Education Data dashboard is an interactive site that allows the visitor to see a broad arts education view of the state all the way down to the school site.
 To get started, go to the site and review school-level, district, county and statewide data.
 This interactive dashboard is color-coded and displays arts participation for pre-kindergarten through 12th grade levels.
 The data is sourced from the 2013-14, 2014-15, and 2015-16 ISES CWCS data collection (now retired).

-Explore the Dashboard (Click on the image to see the full page.)
+Explore the Dashboard (Click on the image below to see the full page.)

 The Executive Summary provides a briefing of the data findings for the Wisconsin Arts Education Data dashboard for the available years.
 More in-depth analysis of the data is encouraged at the school community level where specific questions and district variables can be reviewed to identify the unique data characteristics and potential programming or policy opportunities to support greater access to arts education for all students.